gkrampah/DeepNeuralNetwork/README.md

 ## Long-Short Term Memory RNNs (LSTM)

 LSTMs are a special kind of RNN (invented in 1997).
-LSTM has as motivation solve one of the main weaknesses of RNNs, which is that its transitional nature, makes it hard to keep information from distant past in current memory without reinforcement.
+LSTM has as motivation to solve one of the main weaknesses of RNNs, which is that its transitional nature, makes it hard to keep information from the distant past in current memory without reinforcement.

-LSTM have a more complex mechanism for updating the state.
+LSTM has a more complex mechanism for updating the state.

-Standard RNNs have poor memory because the transition Matrix necessarily weakens signal.
+Standard RNNs have poor memory because the transition Matrix necessarily weakens the signal.

 This is the problem addressed by Long-Short Term Memory RNNs (LSTM).